 What obstacles did you overcome?

-Once I decided to be a stay at home mom, I knew I wanted to write, share, blog (though blogging wasn’t even a word back in 2002, I don’t think…lol) – the first obstacle was “how do I make a website?”
-I had to dig in and teach myself about domains, hosting, web design, HTML.
+Once I decided to be a stay-at-home mom, I knew I wanted to write, share, and blog (though blogging wasn’t even a word back in 2002, I don’t think…lol) – the first obstacle was “how do I make a website?”
+I had to dig in and teach myself about domains, hosting, web design, and HTML.

 How much was your first paycheck and from what company?

-How long did it take you to earn a steady for full time income from home?
+How long did it take you to earn a steady full-time income from home?